Biden, top Democrats swing behind bipartisan virus aid bill

 “In the spirit of compromise we believe the bipartisan framework introduced by Senators yesterday should be used as the basis for immediate bipartisan, bicameral negotiations," Pelosi and Schumer said.
 They said they would try to build upon the approach, which has support in the House from a bipartisan “problem solvers" coalition.

+It's another sign of urgency for additional COVID aid and economic stimulus as the economy struggles to recover from being slammed by the novel coronavirus.
+While the jobless rate isn't as high as was feared, the restaurant and airline industries are desperate for aid, as are other businesses, state and local officials, transit systems and the Postal Service, among others.

 The new plan includes a liability shield for businesses and other organizations that have reopened their doors during the pandemic.
-It's the first time Pelosi and Schumer have shown a willingness to consider the idea.
+It's the first time Pelosi and Schumer have shown a willingness to consider the idea, a top priority of McConnell, though there's been no discussion on the details, which are sure to be tricky.

 McConnell had dismissed the bipartisan offer on Tuesday, instead aiming to rally Republicans around the $550 billion GOP proposal.
 But McConnell himself endorsed a $1 trillion-or so plan this summer, only to encounter resistance from conservatives that prompted him to retrench.
 He has acknowledged that another infusion of aid to states and local governments, a key Pelosi demand, probably will pass eventually.